Still Learning Balance After 50 (What’s Working So Far)

 Redefining Purpose Beyond the Paycheck: At nearly 60, living paycheck to paycheck as an English teacher and farmer, I’ve had to redefine what success looks like.
 Purpose isn’t always a grand, sweeping mission.
 Sometimes it’s found in the satisfaction of tackling big jobs alone at work and seeing the before and after of your efforts.

-Sometimes it’s in the 530+ consecutive days of stumbling through Japanese vocabulary—a tiny routine that became my anchor when everything else fell apart.
+Sometimes it’s in the 530+ consecutive days of stumbling through Japanese vocabulary, a tiny routine that became my anchor when everything else fell apart almost 2 years ago.

 Finding the Sacred in the Ordinary: That day when my boss canceled and I worked alone?
 I hadn’t prayed properly that morning, wouldn’t have known what to ask for.
 Yet somehow, the universe provided exactly what I needed:

 Was it divine intervention?
 Had I earned a break?
-Or had I simply been overthinking, failing to recognize that I already had what I needed?
+Or had I just been overthinking and failing to recognize that I already had what I needed?

 Where do you find meaning in your ordinary days?